 eorge Osgood considered himself to be a very 'respectable' man.
 For all his adult life he had been ever mindful of 'doing the right thing'.
 At school he made sure that he paid full attention, regardless of whatever chaos was being caused by the other children in his class.
 And at university he had deliberately shunned the company of those students who spent their time drinking, lusting, and taking drugs, preferring instead to stay indoors each night studying his enormous textbooks and immersing himself in the dry, dusty world of land law, contracts, and tort.
 Sadly, his diligence had not quite paid off and at the end of his studies he returned home to his mother's house in Greenwich with only third-class honours to show for his efforts.
-A career at the bar, or even in a suburban solicitors' office, having been thus denied him1, George took a job in the editorial offices of Steven Hildyard & Co, a prestigious London legal publisher, and by the age of thirty-eight had risen from the lowly position of editorial assistant to the lofty heights of senior editor, responsible each year for reviewing and editing the content of several volumes of Hildyard's most important encyclopaedia of English law.
+A career at the bar, or even in a suburban solicitors' office, having been thus denied him, George took a job in the editorial offices of Steven Hildyard & Co, a prestigious London legal publisher, and by the age of thirty-eight had risen from the lowly position of editorial assistant to the lofty heights of senior editor, responsible each year for reviewing and editing the content of several volumes of Hildyard's most important encyclopaedia of English law.

 Both in the office, and indeed outside, George believed in following the 'proper process'.
 Attention to detail was his watchword.
-It could not be denied that in the work they were doing any one of his subordinates had the potential to change the letter of the law with a simple slip of the keyboard, and
+It could not be denied that in the work they were doing, any one of his subordinates had the potential to change the letter of the law with a simple slip of the keyboard, and George would simply not stand for it.
+On many an occasion he would find himself summoning some poor sub or other menial to his cubicle so that he might berate them for allowing careless mistakes to creep into their work.
+Why these people didn't take the time to read and re-read their copy before submitting it to him for checking, George did not know.
+It was almost as if they were doing it on purpose - just to spite him.

-1 Most unfairly, George thought.
+&lt;sup>1 Most unfairly, in George's opinion.